Tailoring Preschool Programs: Age-Appropriate Curriculum for Toddlers

 7 Best Types of Preschool Programs for 2024

-1. Montessori Programs: Montessori education focuses on self-directed learning, hands-on activities, and collaborative play.
-It encourages independence, fosters curiosity, and respects each child’s learning pace.
+• Montessori Programs: Montessori focuses on self-led learning, hands-on tasks, and group play.
+It builds independence, sparks curiosity, and respects how each child learns.

-2. Reggio Emilia Programs: Reggio Emilia is an innovative approach that values the child as strong, capable, and resilient.
-This program emphasizes community and self-expression, with a focus on project-based learning.
+• Reggio Emilia Programs: Reggio Emilia sees kids as strong, capable, and resilient.
+This program puts community and self-expression first.
+It uses project-based learning.

 Age-Appropriate Curriculum for Toddlers (Ages 2-3)